-We Just Lost One Of The Last Native Americans To Help Win OkinawaDan Doyle
+Ernest Yahze: One Of The Last Living Native Americans Who Helped Win OkinawaDan Doyle

 One of WWII’s greatest heroic stories in the Pacific Theater, was that of the Navajo Code Talkers.
 They were Marines with a very special skill that baffled the Japanese and gave their brother Marines a strategic advantage in their island hopping battles in the South Pacific.
 That unique skill was their own ancient language: Diné bizaad.

 Yahze joined the Marine Corps in 1942 at the age of 19.
 Ernest Yahze was one of the early recruits to the Marine’s Navajo Code Talker units.
 The Code Talkers were first formed in the spring of that year and he joined them the following September.
 After boot camp and further infantry training he and several other Navajo Code Talkers were sent to the island of New Caledonia in the South Pacific where they learned the skills of radio communications and the use of their native language to pass on vital and strategic information.